mikeolaniyi/Climate_Change_and_Impacts_in_Africa/README.md

 ```

-## Instruction 8: Determine if CO2 levels affect annual temperature in the selected African countries
+## Task 8: Determine if CO2 levels affect annual temperature in the selected African countries

 - Select `Name`, `Year` and `CO2` of countries `countries`.
 Save the result as `selected_countries`.
 - Convert `temperatures` dataset from wide to long format.
 Set the new column names to `Name` and `Temperature`.
 Save the result as `temp_long`.